 If you’re experiencing feelings of anxiety, depression, grief, addiction, or living with other issues negatively impacting your life and relationships, you would likely benefit from working with a therapist.
-A strong bond with your counselor helps build coping skills and arm you with tools to tackle future life challenges.
+When selecting a mental health therapist, it’s important to be aware of available resources, such as the 988 hotline.
+For more information, check out What is 988 service for those in crisis.

 If you’re considering therapy, choosing the right counselor is an important first step in addressing your mental health.
 Here are five primary factors to consider when choosing a mental health therapist.